 If Angler/Team fish all 6 tournaments, their best 4 from the regular season + the classic will determine their final overall score.

 35. Any taxes on any prizes/awards are the responsibility of the recipient(s).

-37. A team member must be present to claim any draw prizes awarded, otherwise it will be redrawn.
+37. The Angler must be present to claim any draw prizes awarded, otherwise it will be redrawn.

-38. Peter Thompson Classic: teams are encouraged to fish five (5) tournaments, but to qualify for the Peter Thompson Classic an angler MUST have fished in a minimum of one (1) tournament.
+38. Peter Thompson Classic: teams are encouraged to fish five (5) tournaments, but to qualify for the Peter Thompson Classic an angler MUST have fished in a minimum of one (3) tournaments.